SalomePlatform/yacs/doc/principes.rst

 Attached On cloning property
 ''''''''''''''''''''''''''''''

 A specific chapter is dedicated to that property of YACS container.
-This property is only used by YACS not forwarded at all to KERNEL.
+This property is only used by YACS and it is not forwarded to KERNEL.
 The value of this property is either False or True.
-This property is writable and by default set to false for mono YACS container and multi YACS container.
-For HP YACS container this property is not writable and set to true.
+The property is writable and by default set to false for mono YACS containers and multi YACS containers.
+For HP YACS containers this property is not writable and set to true.
-This property controles the behaviour of the YACS container it belongs to when cloning is triggered.
+It controles the behaviour of the YACS container when cloning is triggered.

 A cloning is triggered during execution of a scheme for ForEachLoop and OptimizerLoop nodes of the scheme.
-In fact, when a ForEachLoop or OpmizerLoop node is executed it immediatly clones nbOfBranches times the node inside it (and performs right connections on these copies) using Node::clone method that recurvively creates a deep copy of the node.
+In fact, when a ForEachLoop or OpmizerLoop node is executed it immediatly clones nbOfBranches times the node inside it (and performs right connections on these copies) using Node::clone method that recursively creates a deep copy of the node.

 The question is : What is done for deep copied elementary nodes executed remotely ?
-Are the copied node and base node share the same YACS container object or Are the copied node is lying on a deep copy of the YACS container of the base node ?
+Do the copied node and base node share the same YACS container object or is the copied node lying on a deep copy of the YACS container of the base node ?

-It is here where "attached_on_cloning" property of YACS container is considered.
-If false, a deep copy of YACS container is done when cloning of remotely executed node is done.
-If true, the cloned node and the node itself will share the same YACS container.
+The "attached_on_cloning" property of YACS container is considered here.

+- If false, a deep copy of YACS container is done when cloning the remotely executed node.
+- If true, the cloned node and the node itself will share the same YACS container.

 So it appears natural that HP YACS containers have this property set to true because it is the aim of HP YACS container to share a same pool of workers accross all the nodes especially in the ForEachLoop or OptimizerLoop context.

 .. _catalogResources: